containers/buildah/docs/buildah-config.md

 Add an image *label* (e.g. label=*value*) to the image configuration of any images which will be built using the specified container.
 Can be used multiple times.
 If *label* has a trailing `-`, then the *label* is removed from the config.
+If the *label* is set to "-" then all labels are removed from the config.

 **--onbuild** *onbuild command*